Teddy Roosevelt gave us the San Juan National Forest in 1905. People say it is really pretty.

 The Ice Lake Basin trail starts just across the road.
 It is very steep and difficult.
 But it is worth it when you see the high alpine lakes and wildflowers in the springtime.

 There are also good views with a waterfall just upstream from camp.
 When you take it easy, you can see the view and sometimes there is water falling over the edge.

 Junction Creek Campground

-Junction Creek Campground is located close to Durango, Colo., near the beginning of the Colorado Trail.
-Visitors enjoy the area for its excellent hiking and biking opportunities in a scenic natural setting.
+Junction Creek Campground is located within the Durango, Colorado area.
+The campground is situated near the beginning of the Colorado Trail, and travelers can enjoy a scenic natural environment for hiking and biking opportunities.

 West Fork Campground

 West Fork Campground is close to the West San Juan River.
 Visitors come to enjoy hiking and a great sense of solitude.

 The West Fork and Wolf Creek are heavily fished streams.
 Only skilled and patient fishers have much luck in these waters.